czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 **"I have no special talents.
 I am only passionately curious." _-Albert Einstein_**

 Hi, My name is Ruth.
 Just here, sharing my curiosities with you.
-I write about Health, Languages and Digital marketing.
+I write about Health and Digital marketing.

 **Work with me**

 Interested in working with me?
 Here's how.
 I am a qualified copywriter.
-I create content for companies in the Health, ESL and Marketing niche.
+I create content for companies in the Health and Marketing niche.

 I write: